MatrikMoon/TournamentAssistant/README.md

   - How to coordinate a match
       - Basic
       - With stream sync
-  - How to host a server
+  - How to host a server (You do not need to host your own server if you don't want to.
+Feel free to use the Default Server!)
       - Windows
       - Linux
           - Bash script (TBA)